-Family members have my permission to privately use my photos of the grave markers of your ancestors for genealogical purposes on sites such as Ancestry.com or Rootsweb.com, but not for posting elsewhere on Find A Grave, the internet or for commercial use.
+Family members have my permission to privately use my photos of the grave markers of your ancestors for genealogical purposes on sites such as Ancestry.com or Rootsweb.com, but DO NOT COPY elsewhere on Find A Grave, Billion Graves, other sites listing graves, the internet or for commercial use.
+My photos all have a copyright embedded in the image metadata.
 Please email me if you use one of my photos so I know they are being appreciated elsewhere.

 I will be glad to transfer any memorial I have created if it is for one of your ancestors within 4 generations and not in my direct line.
 Once I transfer a memorial, you may alter it, but it shall NOT be deleted.

 Mary Allen (1783-1837) The armstrongs are in our family's direct line.
 And I have been doing research into the family and other lines (Lytle, Gray, Baker etc. who lived in Northern Washington County for 40 years.
 If you have info stating that Mary Allen is not Mary Qua Allen I would like to have it so we (Tom Dunne and myself) can correct it and correct Ancestry and Heritage.com.
 Thank you for your help in this matter.